 - Inform your insurance company.

 - Consider hiring an attorney to ensure all appropriate expenses are covered.

 At Colgan & Associates, our experienced traffic lawyers are here to serve you.
 We understand Pennsylvania’s traffic law and can help ensure your rights are fully represented.
 Especially for accidents resulting in serious injuries or damages, don’t take the chance of incurring hefty fines, penalties or jail time.
-Talk with our experienced lawyers who can advise of your best options to resolve your matter quickly and correctly.
-Contact us today for a no-cost, no-obligation phone consultation.
+Talk with our experienced criminal defence lawyers who can advise of your best options to resolve your matter quickly and correctly.
+Contact us today for a free consultation.